Miami Monthly

-Miami Monthly is Southeast Florida's city/regional magazine, publishing news and information on the people, politics, life, culture and style of the greater Miami area.
+Miami Monthly was a Southeast Florida's city/regional magazine, publishing news and information on the people, politics, life, culture and style of the greater Miami area.

 History

 Miami Monthly evolved from a family of community publications founded in 1997 by publisher Elena V. Carpenter.
-Appearing first as tabloid-size newspapers, the Coconut Grove Times, Brickell Post and South Miami Times grew into glossy city magazines that were combined into an expanded city/regional in 2005.
+Appearing first as tabloid-size newspapers, the Coconut Grove Times, Brickell Post and South Miami Times grew into glossy city magazines.